MicrosoftLearning/mslearn-ai-sims/index.md

 layout: home
 ---

-The following exercises explore common artificial intelligence workloads in a variety of simulated applications.

-> **Note**: There are no setup requirements; all you need is a modern web browser, and you can dive right in to see the kinds of solution that AI enables.
+The following exercises explore common artificial intelligence workloads in a variety of applications.
+The goal of these exercises is to experience some of the capabilities of AI, and to learn about the kinds of solutions AI makes possible.
+You don't need to be a developer or a technical expert.
+There are no setup requirements.
+All you need is a modern web browser, and you can dive right in to see the kinds of solution that AI enables!

 ## Exercises